clap-rs/clap/README.md

 }
 ```

-The following example is functionally the same as the one above, but shows a far less verbose method but sacrifices some of the advanced configuration options (not shown in this small example).
+The next example shows a far less verbose method, but sacrifices some of the advanced configuration options (not shown in this small example).
+This method also takes a *very* minor runtime penalty.

 ```rust
 // (Full example with detailed comments in examples/01a_quick_example.rs)